-BTS Reportedly Want To Do More Songs, And Tour With Halsey
+BTS Reportedly Wants To Do More Songs And Tour With Halsey

 — HollywoodLife (@HollywoodLife) May 2, 2019

-The K-Pop stars had been hinting at a collaboration with the singer since early April and finally unveiled the eye-popping visuals on April 12.
-The pop singer and the boyband came together for what was a pastel color bomb of a video.
+The K-pop stars had been hinting at a collaboration with the singer since early April and finally unveiled the eye-popping visuals on April 12.
+The pop singer and the boy band came together for what was a pastel color bomb of a video.
 The music video boasted colorful backdrops, with each BTS member sporting sleek attire and showing off some impressive choreography.
-When Halsey came in to perform her verse, she revealed that her moves were just as good as the guys’.
+When Halsey came in to perform her verse, she revealed that her moves were just as good as those of the guys.

 On April 21, Halsey left a heartfelt post on her Instagram page, writing about the special bond she has with her Korean fans, reported Hollywood Life.
 The post also displayed pictures from her very first show in Seoul.
 In the caption, she wrote that she wanted to take a moment to thank Korea for having been so incredible to her, and for their continuing support during her collaboration with BTS.
 She concluded with, “You are in my heart always.
 Can’t wait to see you all again soon.”